gilbitron/EasyCSRF/README.md

 Your app might use a third party library for managing sessions, or you may want to store tokens somewhere other than $_SESSION (as the `NativeSessionProvider` does).
-In this case you can create a custom `SessionProvider` and use that when instanciating EasyCSRF.
+In this case you can create a custom `SessionProvider` and use that when instantiating EasyCSRF.

 ```php
 <?php